helsingborg-stad/readspeaker-helper/README.md

 A helper which will help you include the ReadSpeaker.com readspeaker solution to you WordPress site.

+## Multisite support
+The default behaviour for multisites is that the settings is loaded from each and every site on it's own.
+Use the filter "ReadSpeakerHelper\multisite_load" to set multisite loading to "true" if you want to load the settings from the main blog for all blogs.

 ## Action reference

 #### ReadSpeakerHelper/before_the_readspeaker